HomePractice AreasEmployment Law

 • Pay for Training

 Employers often require orientation, training for specific tasks, or training related to issues like sexual harassment.
 That’s fine—unless they expect employees to attend training without paying them for their time and efforts.
-If this has happened to you, it is wage theft, and it is important to consult with our experienced employment law attorneys.
+If this has happened to you, it may be wage theft, and it is important to consult with our experienced employment law attorneys.

 Contact Our Experienced Employment Law Attorneys Now